makeevolution/notes/k8s/kubernetes.md

       - Running `openssl genrsa -out bob.key 2048`.
 This will generate a private key file called `bob.key`
     - Then, we need the create a Certificate Signing Request (CSR) by running `openssl req -new -key bob.key -out bob.csr -subj "/CN=Bob Smith/O=Shopping"`; where CN is Common Name and O is Organization `https://knowledge.digicert.com/general-information/what-is-a-distinguished-name`; CN can be your user name and O is the namespace this person is allowed to access (e.g. like the scope in OAuth)
     - Then we can generate a certificate by `signing` this `request`: `openssl x509 -req -in bob.csr -CA ca.crt -CAkey ca.key -CAcreateserial -out bob.crt -days 1`
-    - (So flow is create private key ->  create certificate signing request from key -> sign the request using `ca.key` and `ca.crt` -> you get a certificate)
+    - (So flow is `create private key ->  create certificate signing request from key -> sign the certificate signing request using ca.key and ca.crt -> you get a certificate`)
     - Then, we use this certificate to create the .kubeconfig file for access to the cluster.
 This kubeconfig is what we give Bob.
 - What does a kubeconfig file contain?
     - It contains 4 sections: `clusters`, `users`, `contexts`, and `current-context`